Estimation of a Structural Break Point in Linear Regression Models: In-fill Asymptotic Distribution

 \subsection{Break in an autoregressive model}

-In this section I derive the in-fill asymptotic distribution of an autoregressive (AR) model with a structural break in its lag coefficient, using a deterministic weight function $\omega(\cdot)$.
-As mentioned in Section \ref{sec:multimodel}, Assumption \ref{A:multimodel} excludes lagged dependent variables, due to dependence of weight function on regressors.
-We relax this condition to allow weakly exogeneous regressors by assuming non-stochastic weights.
-I follow the approach of \hyperref[Jiang2017]{Jiang, Wang and Yu (2017)} of using a discrete model closely related to the Ornstein-Uhlenbeck process with a break in the drift function:
+In this section, I derive the in-fill asymptotic distribution of an autoregressive (AR) model with a structural break in its lag coefficient, using a deterministic weight function $\omega(\cdot)$.
+As mentioned in Section \ref{sec:multimodel}, Assumption \ref{A:multimodel} excludes lagged dependent variables, due to the dependence of the weight function on regressors.
+This condition is relaxed to allow weakly exogeneous regressors by assuming non-stochastic weights.
+Consider a discrete model closely related to the Ornstein-Uhlenbeck process with a break in the drift function:

-where $t \in [0,1]$ and $B(\cdot)$ denotes a standard Brownian motion.
-The discrete time model has the form of
+where $t \in [0,1]$ and $B(\cdot)$ denote a standard Brownian motion.
+The discrete time model has the form